icepick4/onepyece/README.md

 ⚠️*This package is still in development and it's my very first python package, so it may not be stable.*

+## What's New in v2.0

+**Multilanguage Support:** One Pyece now supports multiple languages!
+Starting from version 2.0, you can generate an \`API\` object with a language parameter, making it possible to fetch data in either French or English.
+English is the default language if the parameter is not set.
+This enhancement aims to make our API more accessible and user-friendly for our international audience.

 ## Installation

 **There are several solutions :**